-The economic assessment for the ability to mine the 5.748 M tons - ore reserve economically was done by using the same on a hypothetical mine with a mine life of ten (10) years with provisions for further exploration and mine development to replenish what is mined to maintain or increase the ore reserve level.
+The economic assessment for the ability to mine the 1.09 M tons - ore reserve economically was done by using the same on a hypothetical mine with a mine life of ten (10) years with provisions for further exploration and mine development to replenish what is mined to maintain or increase the ore reserve level.
+MPSA-234-2007-XI will serve as an addition to the output of the existing mine (MPSA-225-2005-XI).
+Initially, MPSA-234-2007-XI will start at a smaller tonnage per day and would increase as development progresses through time.
+Please see the projected contribution of tonnages as forecast in the ten-year plan.